kyan/kyan-jukebox-js/README.md

 ### mongodb

-In production the api uses a EC2 server running mongodb and lives at `mongo.kyanmedia.net`.
+In production the API uses https://cloud.mongodb.com